Cloud-Architekt/cloud-architekt.github.io/_posts/2020-06-24-azure-ea-management-security-considerations.md

 ![](../2020-06-24-azure-ea-management-security-considerations/EA_SubscriptionRoles.jpeg)_Image source: [Microsoft Security Compass Workshop](https://github.com/MarkSimos/MicrosoftSecurity/tree/master/Azure%20Security%20Compass%201.1)_

- I think this is a good approach but you should consider to configure an account seperatly from your „Break Glass“ of Azure AD.
+ I think this is a good approach but you should consider to configure an account separately from your „Break Glass“ of Azure AD.
 Even if security considerations as „sign-in attempt alerts“ should be also applied to this kind of emergency accounts.
 By the way: Sign-ins to the „Azure EA Portal“ are logged by Azure AD Sign-in logs.

 In general, accounts with assigned „Service Admin“ or „Subscription Owner“ permissions should be used in case of initial configuration only (not for daily operations).